Music

 Intent

-The intention of the music curriculum at Mattersey Primary School is first and foremost to help children to feel that they are musical, and to develop a life-long love of music.
-We focus on developing the skills, knowledge and understanding that children need in order to become confident performers, composers and listeners.
-Our curriculum introduces children to music from all around the world and across generations, teaching children to respect and appreciate the music of all traditions and communities.
-Children will develop the musical skills of singing, playing tuned and untuned instruments, improvising and composing music, and listening and responding to music.
-They will develop an understanding of the history and cultural context of the music that they listen to and learn how music can be written down.
-Through music, our curriculum helps children develop transferable skills such as team-working, leadership, creative thinking, problem-solving, decision-making and presentation and performance skills.
-These skills are vital to children’s development as learners and have a wider application in their general lives outside and beyond school.
+The intention of the music curriculum at Mattersey Primary School is first and foremost to help pupils to feel that they are musical, and to develop a life-long love of music.
+We focus on developing the skills, knowledge and understanding that pupils need in order to become confident performers, composers and listeners.
+Our curriculum introduces pupils to music from all around the world and across generations, teaching pupils to respect and appreciate the music of all traditions and communities.

 Implementation